 \section{Model and method}

 Within the SRI KR slave-boson representation~\cite{Kot86,Li89,FW,fresard12} the Hubbard Hamiltonian is expressed as

 with auxiliary-boson operators $e_i$, $p_{i\mu}$, $d_i$ (for atomic states with respectively zero, single and double occupancy) and pseudo-fermion operators $f_{i\sigma}$.
 Note that in the approach, the on-site Coulomb interaction is represented by a term bilinear in bosonic operators.
-Yet this is at the expense of the hopping term which is supplemented by a combination of the slave-boson operators, here noted $z_{i\sigma\sigma'}$.
-The latter accounts for the change of the site occupancy that occurs during a hopping process.
-Furthermore the auxiliary-boson operators generate a Fock space that contains more states than the physical ones.
-By definition the latter have exactly one atomic state per site, which means they belong to the subspace where, on each site $i$, the operator equality
+Yet this is at the expense of the hopping term, which is supplemented by the occupancy-change operator $z_{i\sigma\sigma'}$.
+In order to preserve spin rotation symmetry the latter is defined as